Illustration: Shadowschaser for Fine Acts

 Of 19 candidates, 12 were represented at the event: Cyprus, Marshall Islands, Qatar, Republic of Korea, Thailand, Czechia, North Macedonia, Colombia, Mexico, Iceland, Spain, and Switzerland, and 7 declined, did not reply to the invitation or did not attend the event: Benin, Democratic Republic of the Congo, Ethiopia, Gambia, Kenya, Saudi Arabia and Bolivia.

-Iceland’s representative highlighted that it will aim to drive action on a broad range of issues and that civil society and all stakeholders will be included.
-Iceland shared that the Council must be more responsive to emergencies and that they will emphasise a thematic focus on women and girls, SOGIESC, children and the environment, all while they continue efforts internally to ratify the remaining human rights treaties.
+Iceland’s representative highlighted that, if elected, the State would aim to drive action on a broad range of issues and that civil society and all stakeholders would be included.
+Iceland said that the Council must be more responsive to emergencies and that it would emphasise a thematic focus on women and girls, on sexual orientation, gender identity and expression of sexual characteristics (SOGIESC), on children and the environment, all while it would continue efforts internally to ratify the remaining human rights treaties.

 Switzerland was questioned about the protection of the rights of older persons and its position about a new convention on the rights of older persons under the auspices of the Human Rights Council, to which it responded that its national legislation is sufficient to address these issues.

-Similarly, Spain was questioned about the ratification of the Convention on the Protection of the Rights of All Migrant Workers, the Convention on Enforced Disappearances and the Individual communication procedures of the Convention on the Elimination of Racial Discrimination to which it responded that their national legislation is sufficient to address these issues.
+Similarly, Spain was questioned about the ratification of the Convention on the Protection of the Rights of All Migrant Workers, the Convention on Enforced Disappearances and the individual communication procedures of the Convention on the Elimination of Racial Discrimination, to which it responded that their national legislation is sufficient to address these issues.

-Qatar was questioned as to the lack of inclusion of women in public life including the Shura Council elections that took place in October 2021.
-In response Qatar shared information about women’s right to vote Qatar was also questioned about its excessive application of the death penalty.
+Qatar was questioned as to the lack of inclusion of women in public life, including the Shura Council elections that took place in October 2021.
+In response, Qatar shared information about women’s right to vote.
+Qatar was also questioned about its excessive application of the death penalty.

 Candidate States who did not attend the event also received questions:

-The Gambia was asked whether it will commit to applying principled support to country-specific initiatives on the basis of an objective criteria, as well as to the incoming members’ pledge and Irish Principles.
-Furthermore, it was asked whether it can commit to protecting the rights of Gambian girls and women by rejecting proposals to reverse or weaken the 2015 FGM ban.
+The Gambia was asked whether it would commit to applying principled support to country-specific initiatives on the basis of objective criteria, as well as to the incoming members’ pledges and ‘Irish Principles’.
+Furthermore, it was asked whether it would commit to protecting the rights of Gambian girls and women by rejecting proposals to reverse or weaken the 2015 ban on female genital mutilation (FGM).

 The Democratic Republic of the Congo was asked about its commitment to improve access to the judicial system and avoid impunity in cases of violence against civil society.
 It was also asked about the major legal and institutional reforms to ensure the rights of victims of evictions due to mining investments.